sohailshams/fitness-home/README.md

 #### Colors

-The color scheme of the website is kept fairly simple to make it attractive for and appealing for the users.
+The color scheme of the website is kept fairly simple to make it attractive and appealing for the users.
 - Dark blue color **#12375a** is used for headings, text and button background in the website.
 - Light grey color **#f8f9fa** is used as a background color of navbar and footer to make navigation links and buttons prominenet.
 - White color **fafafa** is used as a background color of the rest of the page so that products and the information can be displayed clearly.
-- Red color **#e84610** is used in the breadcrum on landing page and in the delete button.
+- Red color **#e84610** is used in the breadcrum on landing page, in the delete button and in hover effect.

+#### Animation

+- Animate in scroll library is also used you give nice effect on merchandise, exercise plans and nutrition plans.

+#### Hover Effect

+- Background color changes to red color **#e84610** when hover over the buttons.
+- Cursor also changes to hand pointer when hover over buttons.